e-harrell/stock/Results.md

 ```

 ## Apple forecasting analysis
 ### The time chart of the data of the high stock prices for Apple shows a non-stationary time series.
 There was an increase in the high stock prices from September 23 to around October 14.
-From there, the trend generally in  decreased until around November 2 and a sharp increase on November 3 until around November 7.
+From there, the trend generally decreased until around November 2 and increased sharply on November 3 until around November 7.
 This preceded a slight decrease in the high stock price until around November 8.
 After that decrease, the trend generally increased until the end of the time period.

 ![](Results_files/figure-html/apple-1.png)<!-- -->

 ### The data was turned into a time series object in R with 40 observations, one for each day that the stock market was open during the time period.
 An additive decomposition of the time series was conducted.
 Plotting the trend-cycle and seasonal indices shows that the data have an upward trend during the 1st segment lasting throught the 1st half of the 2nd segment.
-The trend declined from the 2nd half of the 2nd segment until th middle of the 3rd segment.
-From there it increased throught the 4th segment.
+The trend declined from the 2nd half of the 2nd segment until the middle of the 3rd segment.
+From there, it increased through the 4th segment.
 It also has seasonal fluctuations, with the data increasing at the beginning of each segment, reaching a peak in the middle of the segment and decreasing by the end of the segment.The data also has fairly random residuals.

 ![](Results_files/figure-html/apptime-1.png)<!-- -->